Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

 ---

 On my last birthday, in September, I gifted myself a big stack of mathematics books.
-All of them very carefully chosen over a long period of time.
+All carefully chosen over a long period of time.
 For past 4 years or so, I have been trying to get back into learning math.
-And when I say "learning", I don't mean memorizing a bunch of formulas and spewing them out as required.
-No. What I wanted to do was really understand all the magical stuff that math seems to promise.
+And when I say "learning", I don't mean memorizing a bunch of formulas.
+What I wanted to do was understand all the magical stuff math seems to promise.

 Ever since I could understand them, I have been both fascinated and awed by mathematics (and physics).
 Maybe that awe was the reason I didn't start putting more efforts into learning math sooner; thinking that the field is just too exotic and hard to be studied in part time.
 Well, it might be if you want to become a professional mathematician.
 I don't.
 It's more like a hobby for me; and if it helps me professionally, all the better.

 I started learning math sometime in 2010.
 A few hours every week.
 That petered out in about 3 months.
 After that, sometime in 2012, I read a